gabrielmoris/docker/kubernetes/volumes-and-data/README.md

 - `docker push gabrielcmoris/kub-data-demo`
 - `kubectl apply -f kubernetes.yaml`
 - `minikube service story-service` // From the metadata of Service in kubernetes.yaml

+## Type of volumes

+### emptyDir:

+It is a basic Volume, but when I have several replicas the second replica doesn't have access to the volumen because it is inside of each POD

+### hostPath:

+It creates a directory on the host machine where all pods and containers **on the same nod** have access

+### CSI

+A very flexible volume type.
+It depends on if the service (for example AWS) has the drivers.